 At the first trail split, turn left for Mill A Basin.

 I was amazed at how overgrown this trail is, for being such a popular area.
-I don't know if it had rained the night before if it was dew, but my shoes and shorts got soaked with water.
+I don’t know if it had rained the night before or if it was dew, but my shoes and shorts got soaked with water.
 As I hiked past the brush, my clothes seemed to soak the water right up.
 I was not happy about that!

 Though the trailhead map shows about 3 switchbacks, I actually counted 12.
 The overgrowth never seemed to end!